Festival Dates: Feb. 2 – 14, 2021

 The playwright is the sole owner of script copyright.

 On the cover of your script, please include the a) NAME OF YOUR PLAY b) The Playwright’s name c) The Contact information of the Playwright [Address, Telephone Number & Email Address]; 1.
 Include the character breakdown in your script; 2.
 Include the Setting (i.e. and apartment in NYC.) that your play occurs and the Time (i.e. the present); Include the following support materials with your application: 3.
 Cover letter stating why your show is a good fit for Redhouse Arts Center New Works Theatre Festival.
 I. Bio(s) of yourself and any proposed collaborator (These may be used for marketing purposes on our website and social media).
 All pictures involved with the Festival may be used to market your show.
-II.
-CD of music, or wav files, mp3 or e-files.
-(Musicals ONLY).
-4. Any other materials you wish to accompany your application.

 **Playwrights must be at least 18 years old.
 Please submit all information by clicking the link below.
 If you have issues uploading any files, please email them to [email protected]

-Redhouse will be choosing 2 new works; 1 musical and 1 play
+Redhouse will be choosing 1 new play

 The Festival will take place for 2 weeks in February (Feb.
-2-14); 2 weeks of rehearsals with the play performing Thursday/Saturday and the musical performing Friday/Sunday.
+2-14);

 Redhouse will market and advertise the new works chosen